utkarshg99/Geometry/README.md

 ### Currently supports only 'cm' as unit of length.

+### Can calculate Euclidean-Distance between two points.

 ### Commands for operating (Specials):
 * 'clear stack' : removes all points from point stack, preserves all jobs generated.
 * 'clear all' : resets the application to the default state
 * 'status' : shows current state of the point stack as well as line, circle and polygon jobs
 * 'pop [Point Name]' : removes the given point(s) from the point stack
 * 'calculate distance <Points_or_coordinates -> Only  one of them>' : return distance between the first two points.

+## To RUN : Execute geometry.exe on windows.
+Alternatively, use "python starter.py"